 Wet Blending:

 1. Start with a small amount of water on your brush or finger.
-You can always add more, but it’s harder to take away once the color is wet.
+You can always add more, but removing it once the color is wet is harder.

 3. Use a light touch when blending the colors.
 The more pressure you use, the more likely the colors become muddy.

-4. Experiment with different papers to see which ones work best with your chosen medium.
+4. Experiment with different papers to see which works best with your chosen medium.

 5. Have fun, and don’t be afraid to experiment!